The Method

 14. Footer (page bottom)

-The footer is organized into three lean blocks, each with a clear purpose.
+This is the footer on the dashboard and other pages (the home page has a leaner version, noted in the landing section).
+It is organized into four lean blocks, each with a clear purpose.
 No link in the footer points to an empty page, each one delivers something specific.

 Block 1, Navigation